Tuesday, January 27, 2026

 Nature's Other Way

 We're all adults here, right?
 Or at least our versions of adult?
 We're all enlightened and fully aligned with the live-and-let-live ethos, right?
 Okay good.
-Lemme say a thing now that is completely aside from all that.
+Let's all take it easy.
+This is just a thought experiment so no I haven’t covered every base.
+Just understand I'm not attacking anyone here.

-I do this little disclaimer because when certain topics are brought up, they're instantly derailed and then slammed into the popular narrative that everyone seems to want to talk about and I'm not here for that end of it.
-I'm viewing this subject from mechanical perspective, not a moral one.
+I do this little disclaimer because with certain topics, people have become trained to get defensive about them.
+They go into Advocacy Mode and everyone just wants to argue and I'm not here for that end of it.
+I'm viewing this subject from a mechanical perspective, not a moral one.
 Maybe not so fun for most, but since when have I ever been fun?

 I think the world has pretty well neared critical mass in terms of population and I'm thinking that the human instinct to procreate might be beginning to shift.